Pa7rickStar/File-Type-Search/README.md

 ## Acknowledgements
 This Workflow is heavily inspired by the [Simple Folder Search](https://alfred.app/workflows/alfredapp/simple-folder-search/) and [Dynamic File Search](https://alfred.app/workflows/alfredapp/dynamic-file-search/) respectively.
+The workflow icon is also based on these workflows.

 There is an example for creating a workflow which only searches *.pdf files in the [Alfred docs](https://www.alfredapp.com/help/workflows/inputs/file-filter/#workflow).
 However, the file type would be static then.

 This workflow combines the both concepts so the file type can be set dynamically when using the workflow.

 There is a similar [workflow](https://www.alfredforum.com/topic/20933-search-files-by-extension/) by [Stephen_C](https://github.com/Stephen-Lon), which lists all files with a given extension in a given folder.
 The files are not searchable though.